viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ## Hardware requirements

 {{% alert title="Note" color="note"%}}
-Even if you don't have an Intermode rover, many of the other concepts presented here are still relevant to other robotic project(s).
+Even if you don't have an Intermode rover, many of the other concepts presented here are still relevant to other robotic projects.
 While this tutorial can be followed verbatim for the Intermode rover, much of it can be applied to other [base](/components/base/), **CAN bus**, or [modular resource](/program/extend/modular-resources/)-based projects.
 {{% /alert %}}